Exploring the Macroscopic Properties and Nonradial Oscillations of Proto-Neutron Stars: Effects of Temperature, Entropy, and Lepton Fraction: Results and Discussions

 \section{Results and Discussions}

-We use two different approaches for EoS to investigate the M-R profile of proto-neutron stars using the BigApple parameter.
-The first one is in which the temperature of a star is kept constant throughout (constant temperature EoS), and another in which the entropy per baryon of the star's matter is held constant at one of two predetermined values (S = 1\&2).
-For constant entropy EOS, we have taken $Y_l$=0.4 throughout the calculations.
-The assumption of constant temperature is valid only for the low end of the temperature spectrum because if the star's interior temperature rises over the critical Fermi temperature, the star will eventually become unstable\cite{Kumar2020}.\\ In Fig\ref{MR_T}, we have plotted the mass-radius profile of the proto-neutron star for a fixed temperature EoS with trapped neutrinos alongside the recent observational limit on the maximum mass of the NS.
-The secondary component of the GW190814\cite{PhysRevC.102.065805} event has masses that are consistent with the mass-radius anticipated by the BigApple parameter set.\\ The magnitude of the maximum mass and its corresponding radius increases with increasing Temperature.
+We employ two distinct approaches to investigate the macroscopic properties of PNS using the BigApple parameter set.
+The first approach involves maintaining a constant temperature (T= 10, 20, 30, 40 \& 50 MeV) throughout the star, while the second approach involves holding the entropy per baryon (S) of the NS matter at one of two predetermined values (S = 1 and S = 2).
+In our calculations for the constant entropy EoS, we adopt the value of $Y_l$ = 0.1, 0.2, 0.3, 0.4.
+It is important to note that the assumption of a constant temperature is applicable mainly to the lower end of the temperature spectrum.
+If the temperature within the NS interior rises above the critical Fermi temperature, the star may eventually become unstable~\citep{Kumar2020}. \\ To study the behaviour of the entropy per baryon (S) in a constant temperature EoS, we employed Eq.\ref{Eq:entropy} to calculate it over a range of temperatures (T = 10-50 MeV) and plotted the results with respect to baryon density.

-For an EoS at a constant temperature, the mass-radius profile of the resulting proto-neutron star is shown in Fig.\ref{MR_T_all}.
-The four fixed values of $Y_l$ in Fig.\ref{MR_T_all}, i.e. $Y_l = 0.1-0.4 $, represent the impact of trapped neutrinos on the early evolutionary phases of PNSs.
-The variation of maximum mass with lepton fraction $Y_l$ is shown in Fig.\ref{M_Yl} from which it can be inferred that with increasing lepton fraction at a constant temperature the maximum mass of a PNS decreases.
-For an EoS at a constant temperature Fig.\ref{MR_T_all}, we find that the top of the M-R curve is flattened for BigApple parameters that significantly modify the radius of the PNS due to the inclusion of neutrino trapping.
-Because the EoS is stiffer in the PNS instance, its mass is somewhat larger than that of the neutron star at absolute zero temperature.\\